Planting Plans for Elevated Raised Beds

 Delicious AND edible?
 Two designs to inspire you

-WE ASKED kitchen garden expert Ellen Ecker Ogden to create planting plans for a couple of our Elevated Raised Beds.
-The results, both beautiful and delicious, are here:
+We asked kitchen garden expert Ellen Ecker Ogden to create planting plans for a couple of our Elevated Raised Beds.
+We're pleased to show results, both beautiful and delicious.

 (D) Cucumber (4 seeds or plant 4 plants) Cucumbers like to grow vertically on a trellis, where they take up less room than when they're allowed to sprawl on the ground.
 I used an A-frame trellis (see Trellis Options, below) and planted two plants on each side, at the base of the trellis.
 Favorites include: Lemon, Diva, or Suyo Long.

 (E) Pole Beans (6 seeds or 6 plants) Plant pole beans on a trellis and you'll find that the succulent beans are easy to spot and harvest without bending.
 If you use an A-frame-style trellis, you can plant three plants on each side, at the base of the trellis.
 Favorites include: Trionfo Violetto (Italian purple pole bean), Kwintus, Fortex or Matilda.

 Mixing plants of varying heights will reward you with high productivity in a small space.
 Add colorful plants and you have a long-lasting paint box garden to bring visual as well as edible enjoyment.

 Plant a row of tall pole beans, flanked by lemon cucumber, for a dramatic vertical element.
 Add Lemon Gem marigolds and kale as accents, alternating with low-growing alpine strawberries to frame the edges.

 Remember that frequent harvesting encourages more growth, so keep up with the harvest to guarantee abundance.